-(A) "Tasting Room" means an area, generally within a structure, (1) devoted to the sampling and sales thereof of wine or beer produced on or off the premises, and (2) where incidental provision of food without compensation, as part of the wine or beer tasting may be allowed.
-Sale of food is prohibited, however, incidental provision of food without compensation is allowed.

-(B) "Trailer Coach" means any vehicle, with or without motor power, designed or used for human occupancy for residential, recreational, industrial, professional or commercial purposes and shall include mobile home and recreational vehicle.

-(C) "Transient Guest" means any person who exercises occupancy or is entitled to occupancy by reason of concession, permit, right of access, license, or other agreement for a period of thirty (30) twenty-nine (29) consecutive calendar days or fewer less, counting portions of calendar days as full days.
-The term "transient" shall be synonymous with "short term" when used in the context of residential use or visitor-serving lodging facility accommodations.
+- (A) "Tasting Room" means an area, generally within a structure, (1) devoted to the sampling and sales of wine or beer produced on or off the premises and (2) where incidental provision of food as part of the wine or beer tasting may be allowed. - (B) "Trailer Coach" means any vehicle, with or without motor power, designed or used for human occupancy for residential, recreational, industrial, professional or commercial purposes and shall include mobile home and recreational vehicle. - (C) "Transient Guest" means any person who exercises occupancy or is entitled to occupancy by reason of concession, permit, right of access, license, or other agreement for a period of twenty-nine (29) consecutive calendar days or fewer, counting portions of calendar days as full days.
+The term "transient" shall be synonymous with "short term" when used in the context of residential use or visitor-serving lodging facility accommodations. - (D) Travel Trailer.

-(D) "Travel Trailer."
 See Recreational Vehicle.